py5coding/py5book/integrations/trimesh.md

 When loading a model, you will often want to apply some transformations so it can be drawn as you intend for it to be drawn.
 These adjustments can be done to the model itself after converting the model into a `Py5Shape` object, as we did here in our `setup()` function.
 Alternatively, we can do global transformations in the `draw()` function before the drawing the `Py5Shape` object to the screen with [](/reference/sketch_shape).

-You can also adjust the Trimesh mesh object using Trimesh's transformation tools, before the call to [](/reference/sketch_convert_shape).
+You can also adjust the `trimesh.Trimesh` object using Trimesh's transformation tools, before the call to [](/reference/sketch_convert_shape).
 You will use Trimesh's [apply_transform()](https://trimesh.org/trimesh.html#trimesh.Trimesh.apply_transform) method to apply a transformation matrix to a mesh.

 Now let's create a `draw()` method to draw the `Py5Shape` object with the [](/reference/sketch_shape) method.